globeandmail/chart-tool/tutorials/thumbnails.md

 * `enable`: Whether or not S3 upload should be used.
 Change this to `true`
 * `base_path`: If you want to host your thumbnails within a specific directory, specify the directory name here.
 * `expiration`: Time in milliseconds to wait before timing out an unsuccessful upload.
 You can probably just leave this as-is
-* `region`: The region your bucket was created under
 * `filename`: The filename for each thumbnail.
 You can probably just leave this as `thumbnail`
 * `extension`: The file extension.
 Leave this as `png`
 * `thumbnailWidth`: Width for the the thumbnail.
 The height will be determined automatically based on the width.